rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 It says that the error is on line 3.
 Can you figure out what is wrong?
 Hopefully, you will now appreciate how much attention to detail is required when programming.
 Every tiny, little symbol or character in your code is *essential*.

 #### Exercise
-With a correlation coefficient 0.99, the number of divorces per 1000 people in Maine USA is almost completely explained by the US per capita consumption of margarine.
+With a correlation coefficient 0.99, the number of divorces per 1000 people in Maine USA can be almost completely explained by the US per capita consumption of margarine.
 Not related to programming at all, but worth thinking about.

 | Year | 2000 | 2001 | 2002 | 2003 | 2004 | 2005 | 2006 | 2007 | 2008 | 2009 |
 |---|---|---|---|---|---|---|---|---|---|---|